Overcoming the Fear of "Self-Promotion"

 1. Someone is truly just self-promoting.
 You can tell this when it’s very hard to see what you will receive in return for your very valuable, undivided attention.

-2. Someone is trying to scare or guilt you into doing something (think fear-based email subject lines or predatory sales funnels that try to seem like your best friend).
-Even some amazing people still use such phrases as "This is not for you if you don't want to make money or do what you love."
-Ok, wow.
-Queue my girl Kristin Wiig's face abive!
+2. Someone is trying to scare or guilt you into doing something (think fear-based email subject lines like: "This is not for you if you don't want to make money or do what you love.")
+Another is predatory sales funnels that don't actually deliver any real value.
 That’s just unimaginative at best.

 3. Someone hasn’t asked permission to contact you, or given you any reason to trust them, and yet they want you to trust them (i.e. buy their stuff, read their stuff, share their stuff, etc.)